 Encourage students to: Study the pseudocode diagram from the previous page - it has the outline of what you need to add to the code Don't forget to add a little bit and test with console.log statements Ask a friend for help.

-Below are 3 possible ways a checkGameOver function could be written - each using a different technique of ifstatements that we learned about.
+2 possible ways to write the checkGameOver function are provided as examples in the teacher panel - each using a different technique of if-statements that we learned about.